Don't you just love how an idea will just *pop* into your head, and then something you are simply

 Congregationalism in the United States consisted of Protestant churches that had a congregational form of church government and trace their origins mainly to Puritan settlers of colonial New England.
 Their churches have had an important impact on the religious, political, and cultural history of the United States, for their practices concerning church governance influenced the early development of democratic institutions in New England.
 Congregationalists were also known for their interest in an educated clergy.
 For that reason they founded Harvard College.
 Later, colleges such as Dartmouth, Olivet, and Oberlin were organized by their efforts.

 The American Congregational community was a part of the Great Awakening, a widespread religious revival movement that began in 1734 under the influence of Jonathan Edwards.
 The Awakening, however, revealed the differences emerging between two wings of Congregationalism.
 On one side were those who maintained the Calvinist tradition with a greater emphasis on the affective elements in religion.
 On the other was a rapidly growing Unitarianism, which paralleled a similar movement in England.
-With the exception of the churches in Connecticut (where the Daggetts lived) where Congregationalism had taken root and remained the established church from the 18th century into the 19th century.
+With the exception of the churches in Connecticut (the colony in which the Daggetts lived) where Congregationalism had taken root and remained the established church from the 18th century into the 19th century.

-Though Congregationalists did celebrate Thanksgiving, I have found nothing either way if the Daggetts celebrated Easter, though from what I can gather, most Congregationalists did not.
+We are also told that Congregationalists did not celebrate Christmas.
+However, did they celebrate Easter or any other holidays/holy days?
+I have found nothing either way on whether or not the Daggetts celebrated Easter, though from what I have read, most Congregationalists did not.
 They viewed it much in the same manner as they viewed Christmas, thus the Holiday being another Papist (Catholic) Holiday, of which they despised, and the date not being biblically based.

-Just imagine...he wrote what you see here while living in this house that now sits
+Samuel Daggett: In His Own Write~ Yes, this is an actual page from Samuel's own account book.
+Just imagine...he wrote what you see here while living in this house that now sits inside Greenfield Village.
+Pretty cool, eh? |

 January